Worried about someone's mental health

 Early intervention teams (EIT) are similar to CMHT, but they focus on treatment and support for people who are experiencing psychosis for the first time.

-How can my relative get a referral?
+How can someone get a referral?

-Your relative will usually need a referral from a health professional to get help from the EIT.
+An individual will usually need a referral from a health professional to get help from the EIT.
 GPs can make this referral.
 Sometimes early intervention teams will accept self-referrals or referrals from friends and family.
 You can check this on the local mental health trust website or we could try to check this for you.
 You can contact us on 0300 5000 927.

 If you can’t refer your relative to the EIT, you can still write to them to explain your concerns.
 But the EIT may say they can’t get involved.